harmyko/computer_architecture/README.md

 - It stores the differing byte positions in a new file (`rez.txt`).
 - If an error occurs during file operations, an error message is displayed.

-### Steps:
-1. The program accepts the names of two files.
-2. It reads the contents of the files into buffers.
-3. It compares the files byte by byte.
-4. The differing byte positions are written into the `rez.txt` file.

 # lab_3_1: POP reg Disassembly

 ## Overview